 At the 75 Francis St entrance, go through the large revolving door.
 Immediately to your right is a bank of elevators (the Amory elevators).
 Take the elevators to the 3rd floor.
 Turn left out of the elevator, walk a short way down the corridor, and then enter the Pathology Department through the first set of double doors on your left.
 The Chief Resident's Office is the very first door on the right once you go through those double doors.

 The Role of Pathology in Contemporary Patient Care and Biomedical Research

 Goals: Foundational education, hands-on experience, and translational research opportunities using pathologic basis of disease to inform diagnosis, therapy, prevention, and research.

-Opportunity: Two (2) post-sophomore or post-junior medical students annually, from July 1 through June 30.
+Opportunity: Two (2) post-sophomore or post-principal clinical experience (e.g., post-junior) medical students annually, from July 1 through June 30.
 Students both with and without a long-term career interest in Pathology are likely to find this Fellowship valuable.

 There will also be a three-month opportunity for a clinical-translational research project to be pursued with a BWH Pathology faculty mentor.
 The Student Fellows will also have the opportunity to present their work at a national pathology meeting (e.g., USCAP, ACLPS), sponsored by the BWH Department of Pathology.

 Application Process: Applicants should have a strong interest in academic medicine, and an excellent fund of clinical knowledge.
-Applications will be accepted from February 1-March 1, 2015 for the Fellowship year to begin July 1, 2015.
+Applications will be accepted from now-March 5, 2018 for the Fellowship year to begin July 1, 2018.